Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Proof of Theorem

-\begin{remark} If $E\subseteq\mathbb{R}^L$ is porous at each point in $E$, then $E$ must be of measure zero (a direct consequence of Lebesgue density theorem) and of the first category.
-See for example \cite{brucknerthomson}. \end{remark}

-\begin{remark} As in many other problems from analysis, a trivial observation is that the ``ball of radius $a$'' (where $a=r$ or $\alpha r$) in Definition \ref{defporous} can be replaced with, say, a ``hypercube\footnote{For convenience, in this proof by a ``hypercube'' we are always referring to an open hypercube in which each edge is parallel to one of the basis vectors.
-For example, a hypercube in $\mathbb{M}(m,l)$ centered at the origin with edge length $a>0$ is the set $\{\mathbf{M}\in\mathbb{M}(m,l)\mid |M_{i,j}|< a/2,\textrm{ for $1\le i\le m$, $1\le j\le l$}\}$.} of edge length $a$'' (with $\alpha$ taking a possibly different value), since any hypercube of edge length $a$ is contained in a ball of radius $\lambda_{\max}a$, and contains a ball of radius $\lambda_{\min}a$, where $0<\lambda_{\min}<\lambda_{\max}$ are some constants independent of $a$.
+As in many other problems from analysis, a trivial observation is that the ``ball of radius $a$'' (where $a=r$ or $\alpha r$) in the definition of porosity can be replaced with, say, a ``hypercube of edge length $a$'' (with $\alpha$ taking a possibly different value), since any hypercube of edge length $a$ is contained in a ball of radius $\lambda_{\max}a$, and contains a ball of radius $\lambda_{\min}a$, where $0<\lambda_{\min}<\lambda_{\max}$ are constants independent of $a$.
 Another observation based on the same mechanism is that porosity is preserved under invertible linear transforms, since the image of a unit ball under the linear transform must contain a ball whose radius is the least singular value of the linear transform.
-Further, since a smooth function can be locally approximated by a linear map by Taylor expansions, we see that any $C^{\infty}$ function which has a $C^{\infty}$ inverse also preserves porosity. \end{remark}
+Further, since a smooth function can be locally approximated by a linear map by Taylor expansions, we see that any $C^{\infty}$ function which has a $C^{\infty}$ inverse also preserves porosity.